ascon/ascon-c/README.md

 ```

-Build and test all Ascon C targets using NIST flags and sanitizers:
+Build and test all Ascon C targets using debug flags (with NIST defined flags and sanitizers):

 ```
 mkdir build && cd build